jmahowald/terraform-aws-vpc/README.md

 you can run `make remote` to store the remote state of the VPC after first calling `make bucket`

+By convention, we prefer to share the vpc information via a terraform remote state That being said, it is useful to other terraform projects to bootstrap themselves with the details on that bucket state.

+Running `make bucket_vars` will result in a bucket.tfvars file being created that you could use in your other projects.
+Please note that this file won't automatically get generated if your bucket information is changed so you'll have to delete the bucket.tfvars file if you want it regenerated

 # Layout philospophy